henrikstengaard/HstDOS/readme.md

 # Navigation

-Keyboard and mouse can be used to nagivate menus in HstDOS.
+Keyboard and mouse can be used to navigate menus in HstDOS.

 The selected menu entry is indicated with a magenta line in the middle of the screen.